How To Test Ductile Iron for Quality

 These tests subject the specimen to stretching forces to determine the force needed to break it.
 Measures of elongation and reduction in area at the site of the break are also evaluated.
 These help engineers determine factors such as the material's tensile strength, maximum elongation, and breaking strength.

 Tensile testing is most often done using a universal testing machine, also called a tensometer.
-This machine also has the ability to test the compressive strength of the specimen.
+This machine can also test the compressive strength of the specimen.

 3. Bend test